 Pamela Wight, a geographer, has a strong background in conservation, with bio-physical and socio-economic degrees, and a certificate in environmental management and planning.
 She has worked with the private sector and industry, provincial government, universities, and not-for-profit and community organisations.
 She has worked in Edmonton and surrounding areas, and as a tourism and parks planning consultant, she has worked in Alberta, Canada, and internationally for the UN and international conservation organisations.
 She was on the Coordinating Committee of the Alberta Conservation Strategy representing the City of Edmonton, and is on the Board of the Land Stewardship Centre of Canada.

 Rebecca grew up in Edmonton and has experience with several non-profits, including the Nature Conservancy of Canada and A Rocha, plus government work with the Canadian Wildlife Service and the City of Edmonton.
 She has been involved in stewarding natural areas, developing monitoring programs and providing public environmental education.
 She received her BSc in Environmental Studies from The King’s University in Edmonton and her Master of Environmental Management from the University of Queensland, Australia.
 Rebecca manages EALT's Conservation Lands.

 Stephanie Weizenbach received her BSc Degree in Environmental and Conservation Sciences from the University of Alberta.
 Previous work experience lies with the Wildlife Rehabilitation Society of Edmonton where she filled many roles, including running the education, animal care, and volunteer programs, initiating a wildlife rescue program and assisting with special events.
-Steph is passionate about conservation and enjoys volunteering for the Edmonton Christmas Bird Count and the North American Breeding Bird Survey.
+Steph is passionate about conservation and enjoys volunteering for the North American Breeding Bird Survey.
+Steph works on outreach, partnership building, land conservation and external stakeholders.